revbayes/revbayes.github.io/tutorials/ted_workflow/sections/intro.md

 We're using a "linked" morphological clock model, which assumes rates of morphological evolution are proportional to rates of molecular evolution (per branch).
 In this case, because we're using a strict _molecular_ clock, this implies that rates of molecular evolution also follow a strict clock (though the absolute rate will be different between molecular and morphological characters).

-{% aside The Linked Morphological Clock %}
+{% aside Module: The Linked Morphological Clock %}

 Here, we use the linked morphological clock, specified in the `modules/morph_clock_models/linked.Rev` module file.
 This model has a single parameter: the absolute rate of morphological evolution, which we parameterize on the log scale and then exponentiate onto the real scale: